ssybbc/ST558_2024-Project-1/README.md

 Completed all steps on page 3.

-Class 'census' is assigned to tibble
+Class 'census' is assigned to tibble.

-Completed the 'Summary' function following instructions on page 4
+Completed the 'Summary' function following instructions on page 4.

-Completed the 'Plot' function on page 5
+Completed the 'Plot' function on page 5.

+Included on question to investigate per instruction page 5.